splace/angle/README.md

 # Angle

-this is an attempt at a general nice-n-clean (hiding the solution-space) way of using angles.
+an attempt at a general nice-n-clean (hiding the solution-space) way of using angles.

 a 'typed' angle. potentially a pattern for other simular.